Unco3892/covid-xray-2020-dl/README.md

-# Group 5 project: Using Deep Learning to Identify COVID-19 Patients
+# Using Deep Learning to Identify COVID-19 Patients
 ## Authors: Ilia Azizi & Alexandre Schroeter
-## Presented to the [deep learning](https://irudnyts.github.io/deep/) course taught by [Dr.Iegor Rudnytsky](https://irudnyts.github.io)
 Welcome on our repo for the project of Deep Learning where we try to apply deep learning techniques on X-rays images to predict if a patient has been infected by COVID-19 or not.

 ## Objective